Five chocolate cookies on parchment paper surrounded by cannabis leaves

 After the first batch, just repeat this process until you’ve used all your dough.

-Answering FAQs About Baking Cannabis Cookies
+FAQs About Making THC Cookies

 Is making cannabis cookies easy?